Hugh Stafford, 2nd Earl of Stafford

-Hugh de Stafford, 2nd Earl of Stafford, KG (c.
+Hugh de Stafford, 2nd Earl of Stafford, 3rd Baron Stafford, 3rd Baron Audley, KG (c.
 1342 – 16 October 1386) was an English nobleman.

 Early life

 Hugh de Stafford was born around 1342, the second and youngest son of Ralph de Stafford, 1st Earl of Stafford and Margaret de Audley.
 His elder brother, Ralph, was intended to inherit the title and had been married to Maud Grosmont, daughter of Henry of Grosmont, 1st Duke of Lancaster, and Isabel de Beaumont in 1344, with the expectation that he would expand the Stafford estates by inheriting the Lancastrian duchy.
 However, Ralph died early in 1347 and Hugh became heir.
 Around 1358, Hugh became the 3rd Lord Audley.
 Hugh joined his father in the French campaigns in 1359, being part of the retinue of Edward, Prince of Wales, spending time in Gascony and northern Spain.

+The Annals of Bermondsey Priory record that he murdered Robert Hawley in Westminster Abbey on 11 August 1378.

 Political career

 He spent many years in military service, before returning to England and being summoned to Parliament in 1371 as Lord Stafford and later as Earl Stafford.
 On 31 August 1372, he inherited the title of 2nd Earl of Stafford.
 He was a member of a number of royal commissions, such as ones on Scottish affairs and on coastal defence.
 He was on the committee of nobles who conferred regularly with the Commons, being deemed suitable by that House to be part of the new 'continual council' of state.
-He did not always make the best decisions though and was admonished by his peers for censuring John Philipot, the London MP and merchant who had mobilised a fleet to defend merchant shipping.
+He did not always make the best decisions though and was admonished in 1378 by his peers for censuring John Philipot, the London MP and merchant who had equipped a fleet at his own expense to defend merchant shipping.